 - The PCF shall be able to evaluate operator policies that are triggered by events received from the AMF.

-4.2.2 UE access selection and PDU Session selection related policy (UE policy) control requirements
+4.2.2 UE policy control requirements

 The 5GC shall be able to provide policy information from the PCF to the UE.
 Such policy information includes: